tkw4u/munkiprint/README.md

 The idea behind this script is to automate the ability to create .pkginfo files for printers currently installed on a computer.
 Once these files are created they can be imported into Munki for automating printer installation.

 ## Required Files
-This script requires the files in the [PrinterGenerator](https://github.com/nmcspadden/PrinterGenerator) project.
+This script requires the files in the [PrinterGenerator](https://github.com/nmcspadden/PrinterGenerator) project by [Nick McSpadden](https://github.com/nmcspadden).
 Download those scripts and put them in the same directory as the AppleScript.

 ## How to use the script